Trans-Arabian Pipeline: Technical features

 The Tapline corridor has remained a potential export route for Persian Gulf oil exports to Europe and the United States.
 At least one analysis has indicated that the transportation cost of exporting oil via the Tapline through Haifa to Europe would cost as much as 40 percent less than shipping by tanker through the Suez Canal.
 In early 2005, rehabilitation of the Tapline at an estimated cost of US$100 to US$300 million was one of the strategic options being considered by the Jordanian government to meet oil needs.

 Pipeline company

 The pipeline was built and operated by the Trans-Arabian Pipeline Company.
-It was founded as a joint venture between Standard Oil of New Jersey (now ExxonMobil), Standard Oil of California (Chevron), the Texas Company (better known as Texaco, now a part of Chevron), and Socony-Vacuum Oil Company (now part of ExxonMobil), however, it eventually became a fully owned subsidiary of Aramco.
+It was founded as a joint venture between Standard Oil of New Jersey (now ExxonMobil), Standard Oil of California (Chevron), the Texas Company (better known as Texaco, now a part of Chevron), and Socony-Vacuum Oil Company (now part of ExxonMobil).

+It eventually became a fully owned subsidiary of Aramco.
 The company continued operating with no oil being transported until the end of 2002, when Aramco fully closed the Tapline subsidiary.